TechnicPack/launcher-api/README.md

 This package provides the endpoints necessary for the TechnicPack Launcher to load a modpack, its builds and the mods related with a build.

+> Its important to note that this package does very little on its own.
+Its intended to be included in a larger project such as [TechnicPack Solder](https://github.com/technicpack/solder).
+See deployment for notes on how to deploy the package into another project.

 ## Getting Started

 These instructions will get you a copy of the package up and running on your local machine for development and testing purposes.
-Its important to note that this package does very little on its own.
-Its intended to be included in a larger project such as [TechnicPack Solder](https://github.com/technicpack/solder).
-See deployment for notes on how to deploy the package into another project.

 ### Prerequisites